atimpone/aws-foundation-journey/CONTRIBUTING.md

 ### Working with draw.io Files

+See the `drawings/` directory for the draw.io source files used for pictures and diagrams.

 The `.png` drawings used in this repository are created in the following manner:

 1. Open the `.drawio` file of interest using either the free online version or your internal instance of draw.io.